vuw-research-computing/raapoi-docs/docs/examples.md

 ## Singularity/MaxBin2 Example
 In a sensible location, either in your home directory or on the scratch:

-Get the maxbin2 container, there are a few places to get this, but will get the bioconda container as it is more recent than the one referenced in the official maxbin site.
+Get the maxbin2 container, there are a few places to get this, but will get the bioconda container as it is more recent than the one referenced on the official maxbin site.

 ```bash
 module load module load singularity